 Religious Language Can be Confusing

-People in religious and/or spiritual settings often say things that are confusing to an autistic adult.
+People in religious and/or spiritual settings often say things that are confusing to a person with autism.
 This may include euphemisms such as “He’s gone to a better place” or “She’s gone home to be with Jesus.”
 These are meant to be comforting but may be confusing.

 Unhelpful comments could include suggesting that the deceased person did something wrong and was being punished, or that if they were more faithful they would have been healed.
 Sometimes these people simply are trying to answer their own questions of why a death happened or want to share their own reasoning about the death.
 Remember that asking “why?” and mourning are just as much a part of the grief process and of faith traditions as are hope, presence, love, and comfort.